front-of-house/litebook/docs/pages/index.md

 # Litebook

-Litebook is a minimalist docs theme built with [presta](https://presta.run/).
+Litebook is a minimalist documentation theme built with [Presta](https://presta.run/).
-Write markdown to generate pages, and use frontmatter to build the sidebar nav.
+Write markdown to generate pages, and use YAML frontmatter to build the sidebar nav and customize the experience.

+### Features

+🔥 **fast** - Presta provides an excellent dev experience\
+🛋 **simple** - few dependencies, minimal config\
+🤓 **familiar** - full Github-flavored markdown support

+---

-To give you a sense of how simple this is, here is the source for this docs
+To give you a sense of how simple Litebook is, here is the source for this docs
 site:

 ```javascript